 Your practical skills will be assessed through coursework assignments, including those in the project module.
 Your data handling skills will be assessed through practical reports, problem-solving exercises, information abstracting and reviewing exercises, poster presentations and seminar presentations.

 You'll receive regular, supportive feedback throughout the course.

 On graduation, you'll be eligible to apply for Associate Membership of the Royal Society of Biology (AMRSB).

 In addition to the University's standard entry requirements, you should have:

 Entry from appropriate foundation and access courses will also be considered.

-If you don't have traditional qualifications or can't meet the entry requirements for this undergraduate degree, you may still be able to gain entry by completing the Medical Biosciences Bsc Extended Degree.
+If you don't have traditional qualifications or can't meet the entry requirements for this undergraduate degree, you may still be able to gain entry by completing our Medical Bioscience (including foundation year) BSc (Hons).